Donkey Kong: Cultural impact

-Donkey Kong was described by Game Informer as one of iconic video game characters prior to the stardom that Mario achieved.
+Donkey Kong was described by Game Informer as an iconic video game character prior to the stardom that Mario achieved.
 Donkey Kong has been described as a mascot for both Nintendo and the video game industry.
 (Note: Attributed to multiple references: Eurogamer, GamesRadar+, IGN, and Wired) In 2007, the Monster Jam racing series obtained the license to use Donkey Kong's appearance for a monster truck.
 The truck debuted in a December 2007 show in Minneapolis and toured with Monster Jam throughout 2008.
 Donkey Kong appears as an antagonist in the film Pixels (2015), which pays homage to classic arcade games, while the film War for the Planet of the Apes (2017) features treacherous apes nicknamed "donkeys", a reference to Donkey Kong.

 Donkey Kong high score competitors Steve Wiebe (left) and Billy Mitchell (right) feature in the documentary The King of Kong (2007).

 The original Donkey Kong is a popular competitive video game.
 The Daily Telegraph called it "the most fiercely contested video game of all time", while Polygon wrote that achieving the highest score "is probably the most coveted arcade game world record".
 The King of Kong (2007), a documentary film directed by Seth Gordon, brought Donkey Kongs competitive culture to prominence.
 It follows two players, Steve Wiebe and Billy Mitchell, in their respective attempts to obtain and maintain the world record.
 The Telegraph described Donkey Kong competition as bitter and said the heated rivalries between players contribute to the game's lasting appeal.
 The Donkey Kong Country games are also popular in the video game speedrunning community.